 The resulting posterior parameters are rescaled to the SD of the posterior samples, and interpreted for their statistical significance and impact on mortality.
 Note that 𝛽 represents the impact on mortality risk of changes in an inherent covariate such as an individual’s SD for systolic BP, that is unknown from this data set (because of ineluctable measurement error in estimating, for example, SD from a sample of size 3, but which could in principle be measured to arbitrary precision, by increasing the sample size.

-When presenting the outputs of our Bayesian model, we adapt standard Bayesian terminology to something closer to the nomenclature customary in epidemiology.
+When presenting the outputs of our Bayesian model we adapt standard Bayesian terminology to something closer to the nomenclature customary in epidemiology.
 We give for each parameter estimate a central 90% credible interval, by which we mean that the stated parameter has a 5% chance of being below the interval and a 5% chance of being above (given the data, and assuming the accuracy of the model).
 If the interval does not include 0, that may be understood to indicate that there is evidence that the parameter is nonzero.
 The posterior probability that a given parameter is on the side of zero given by the alternative – for us, generally the positive side – is a standard scale for the strength of evidence, called the “Bayes factor”.
 It is conventional to say that strong evidence for the research hypothesis is provided by a Bayes factor >20 and decisive evidence by a Bayes factor >150.26 We present instead a quantity more comparable to the usual one-tailed p-values, which is p=max(1,BF)/(1+BF), which may be understood as an estimate of the probability that the parameter is not on the side of the median estimate; thus P<0.10 (BF>19) may be seen as significant evidence that the covariate demonstrates a real effect, and P<0.013 (BF>150) as strong evidence.
 Because of the limits of precision in these simulation-based computations we cannot discriminate among results below 0.001, and these are reported simply as <0.001.

+Part of our statistical procedure is an estimate of the distribution of individual means and SDs for systolic and diastolic BP.
+Based on this distribution, we have normalized the coefficients by multiplying them by the SD of the relevant covariate.
+These normalized coefficients should be approximately comparable to one another, with +1 meaning a fixed increase in mortality (factor of 2.718, the base of the natural logarithms) for an individual 1 SD above the population mean relative to the average population mortality (for someone of the same age, sex, and ethnic group).

 RESULTS